Aftermath (2010 TV series): Red Giant/Swallowed by the Sun

 At 700 °F, all life on Earth is rendered extinct, even those living underground.
 All water on Earth evaporates, turning the former ocean floors into salt pans.
 The air pressure resulting from the vaporized oceans increases to 4,000 pounds per square inch, destroying even pressurized containers.
 Anything made of plastic or other synthetic materials melts, and concrete deteriorates as the water inside it evaporates explosively, resulting in buildings collapsing into dust.
 Oxygen levels shoot back up after the water molecules are split into hydrogen and oxygen due to the sun's increased ultraviolet radiation, and the lighter hydrogen escapes to space.
 Earth turns red as the new oxygen reacts with the iron in the Earth's crust to produce iron oxide, covering the planet in rust.
 The return of oxygen also causes spontaneous combustion to consume any remaining flammable materials.

-At 2,400 °F, stone structures such as Stonehenge and the Egyptian pyramids melt, destroying the last remaining proof of life on Earth; the Earth's crust melts as well.
+At 2,400 °F, stone structures such as Stonehenge and the Egyptian pyramids melt, destroying the last remaining proof of human activity on Earth; the Earth's crust melts as well.
 The Sun eventually enters its red giant phase as the last of its hydrogen is consumed, and temperatures at its core reach the point where the helium begins to fuse.
 As the Sun expands, Mercury and Venus are swallowed, and Earth's orbit slows.
 Earth, now a planet-sized ball of molten magma, spirals toward the Sun and is swallowed by it, finally destroying all that's left.
 The Sun stops expanding before it reaches the orbit of Mars, the sole survivor of the inner planets and now the only rocky planet in the entire solar system.
-Surprisingly, humans and a number of species they brought with them survive, as some were able to escape Earth prior to all life on the planet being rendered extinct.
+Miraculously, humans - along with a variety of different species from Earth brought along with them - escape extinction aboard space arks, as a portion of humankind was able to escape Earth prior to all life on the planet being rendered extinct.
 The episode ends with the survivors establishing new settlements on the moons of the gas giant planets, which now lie within the Sun's habitable zone.